Commonly asked questions

 Our aim is to help you to create a better overall relationship with your pet, not to temporarily inhibit the expression of problem behaviour by making your pet fearful.

-Clinic or Home Visit?
+Clinic, Online or Home Visit?

 If you own several large dogs or dogs that cannot safely be in a room together then please consider a home visit since it is more practical and safe to consult away from the clinic.
+Excessively frightened animals may feel happier if we consult online for the early stages.

 Home visits are also helpful where your dog is unlikely to be able to settle in the clinic, needs to be observed outside or with several family members.